 - Nest description

-- Cavities highly variable, including naturally formed rock crevice, hollow log, hollows under roots of trees and hollows in banks.
+- Cavities highly variable, including naturally formed rock crevices, hollow logs, hollows under roots of trees and hollows in banks.
 A crude nest bowl of dried wood chips and moss.

 - Maximum number of successful broods